Dapr Workflow with Spring Boot

 Notice: Use the Spring @Component to make sure that the workflow definition is a managed Spring bean.

-Let's expand the workflow definition to call the first Activity.
+Let's expand the workflow definition to call an activity.

 @Override